FeedbackFruits Released the Enhanced Version of Their AI-Powered Academic Writing Tool to Scale Feedback for All Students

-The enhanced version offers 27 criteria across six key components of academic writing that equip educators with the full autonomy to optimise their assignments based on their specific needs.
+The enhanced version offers 27 criteria across 6 key components of academic writing that equip educators with the full autonomy to optimize their assignments based on their specific needs.
 With detailed student analytics, teachers can timely detect the pain points and promote student learning, thus deepening the learning experience.

 Since its first iteration, the tool has saved time for over 150 teachers.
 With thousands of student feedback received, the tool retained a quality assessment of 4 out of 5.
 In December 2021, while still in its beta version, the tool became the Silver Winner in the Artificial Intelligence Category of the Reimagine Education Awards.